-Before you invest in Art Nouveau Jewelry, the following Art Nouveau success tips will help you determine if the jewel is an authentic nouveau period piece or a reproduction.
+Before you invest in Art Nouveau Jewelry, the following Art Nouveau success tips will help you determine if the Jewelry is an authentic nouveau period piece or a reproduction.

 Before you set out to furnish the Antique jewelry retailer's cash register, find out about the Antique jewelry buying basics first.

-If you feel your market intelligence in Art Nouveau ultra feminine jewelry is ugh...in short supply, additional art nouveau buying success tips can be found at Art Nouveau Jewelry 101.
+If you feel your market intelligence in Art Nouveau ultra-feminine jewelry is in...well, short supply, additional Art Nouveau buying success tips can be found at Art Nouveau Jewelry 101.
 (Don't forget to bookmark!)

-When you invest in Art Nouveau jewelry, the over-riding feature is - movement and sexuality.
+When you invest in Art Nouveau jewelry, the over-riding feature is movement and sensuality.
 Nature, Movement and Art Nouveau are Synonymous.

-Jewelry lovers of this type of jewelry, desiring to invest themselves of Jewelry from the Art Nouveau era will do well to consider the impact of Botany on the jewelry of the period.
+Jewelry lovers of this type of jewelry, desiring to invest themselves in Jewelry from the Art Nouveau era will do well to consider the impact of botany on the jewelry of the period.

-There was a botanical fervor in the air and the taste for naturalistic jewelry flourished.
+A botanical fervor was in the air during thid era and the taste for naturalistic jewelry flourished.
 Plants had what was called, "le frisson de la vie", the quiver of life!

 Lalique, the famous Art Nouveau jewelry designer, would surround himself with flowers to serve as inspiration when he worked.